JerryLiu-96/geonarrative-second/README.md

 # Creating Your Participatory Geonarrative: A Tutorial Based on South Beach, Washington

 Ziyang Liu | Urban Design and Planning | University of Washington
+## Highlights
+This tutorial walks you through steps to create a geospatial application for participatory mapping, and is a fit for you if you are interested in:
+- Geospatial visualization and participatory mapping
+- **Full-stack** Geospatial web application development
+- Using **Mapbox GL JS** for web mapping
+- Using **Tailwind CSS** for styling
+- Using **Node.js** for back-end development
+- Using **PostgreSQL** and **PostGIS** for database management
+- Deploying web applications to **Heroku**
+- Building a participatory geonarrative to share place-based knowledge
 ## Introduction

 This participatory geonarrative is a full-stack web application that allows participants to share their place-based knowledge with multiple media formats related to the South Beach area.
-Though no need to be an expert, to follow this tutorial, you should have:
+Though no need to be an expert, to follow this tutorial, you should have (or be willing to learn) the following skills and knowledge:
 - A basic knowledge of front-end technologies: HTML, CSS, JavaScript
   - This tutorial uses [Tailwind CSS](https://tailwindcss.com/) for styling.
 Tailwind CSS scans your HTML files and generates the CSS styles you need, so you don't have to write CSS styles yourself.
 - A basic knowledge of back-end technologies: Node.js and the PostgreSQL database